 - Post-1989 British and European Drama and Theatre

-- Performance and New Europe
+- Performance and migration/forced displacement

 - "Performances of Capitalism, Crises and Resistance.
 Inside/Outside Europe."
 Marilena Zaroulia and Philip Hager (eds).
 Palgrave Macmillan, 2015